 Air filtration technology.
 One vital aspect of purchasing best air purifiers is the filtration technology.
 Different filters address different kinds of air pollution.
 Choose the one that can deal with your specific issue.

 HEPA filters have the functionality to catch particulate matter in the air like pollen, pet dander, and dust.
-Some air purifiers that have HEPA filters may refer to MERV (Minimum Efficiency Reporting Value) or CADR (Clean Air Delivery Rate) values.
+A top-caliber school air purifier should have HEPA filters- may also refer to MERV (Minimum Efficiency Reporting Value) or CADR (Clean Air Delivery Rate) values.
 However, these industry standards are not necessarily the top indicators of the performance of an air purifier.
 True HEPA filters can trap up to 99.97% of 0.3 micrometres particles.

 Noise level.
 Check the sound ratings of the air purifier to give you an idea of what level of noise to expect.
 Depending on your preference, whether you want a white noise as a background or you want to enjoy total silence.
 Keep in mind that various fan settings will change the noise level of the unit.

 - 30 decibel – the noise level is like a whispered conversation.

 - 50 decibel – is comparable to the sound of a moderate rainfall or a normal conversation.

 - 70 decibel – as loud as the sound of rush-hour traffic or a running vacuum.